Rajdave69/Python-Guide/docs/learn/exceptions.md

 x = -1

 if x < 0:
-    raise Exception("Sorry, no numbers below zero") # Raise an exception if x is less than zero
+    raise ValueError("Sorry, no numbers below zero") # Raise an exception if x is less than zero
 ```